Scheduling (production processes): Batch production scheduling

-Background

 Batch production scheduling is the practice of planning and scheduling of batch manufacturing processes.
-See Batch production.
 Although scheduling may apply to traditionally continuous processes such as refining, it is especially important for batch processes such as those for pharmaceutical active ingredients, biotechnology processes and many specialty chemical processes.
 Batch production scheduling shares some concepts and techniques with finite capacity scheduling which has been applied to many manufacturing problems.
-The specific issues of scheduling batch manufacturing processes have generated considerable industrial and academic interest.